notochord/playback/docs/styles/README.md

 ### Calling a pattern

+(TODO: calling a pattern directly into a track would be handy, it seems like `@patterh(my-track.my-pattern)` is 100% useless)

 You can re-use a pattern using a Pattern Call.
 This could be a pattern local to the current track: